CSTDev/personal-site/src/content/posts/2026-04-23-how-to-read-soil-moisture.md

 featured: false
 tags:
   - IOT
-  - soil-alerter
+  - plant-monitoring
   - how-to
 ---

-This how-to covers how to connect a capacitive soil moisture sensor to an ESP8266 NodeMCU board to enable you to take readings.
-This guide is part of the [Soil Moisture Exporter](./soil-moisture-exporter) series.
+This _How To_ covers how to connect a capacitive soil moisture sensor to an ESP8266 NodeMCU board to enable you to take readings.
+This guide is part of the [Soil Moisture Exporter](../soil-moisture-exporter) series.

 ## Prerequisites